tsunderu/nRF51822-modules.pretty/README.md

 nRF51822-modules.pretty
 ====
-Kicad footprints for BLE modules based on nRF51822 SoC.
+The KiCad footprints for BLE modules based on nRF51822 SoC.

 The schematic library is available at [tsunderu/kicad-library](https://github.com/tsunderu/nRF51822-modules.pretty).